NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

 Now connect, and you should get a password prompt, in which you type the password you just chose for the VNC Server (not your ssh passphrase, unless you chose the same!).
 Then, you should get to the remote desktop.

 {% BgBox important %}
 Do *not* use any ssh or security options that clients may offer, because we have just done the ssh tunnel separately ourselves.
 Your connection will be secure.
-If you have followed the instructions above, your connection is secure, even if the vnc viewer says it isn’t (The VNC viewer does actually not realise it is running through the ssh tunnel).
+If you have followed the instructions above, your connection is secure, even if the vnc viewer says it is not (The VNC viewer does actually not realise it is running through the ssh tunnel).
 {% endBgBox %}

 {% img src=images/scrTightVNC.png, w=70, dim=percent, align=center %}